Mestalla Stadium

+Mestalla is considered one of the steepest stadiums in the world and is commonly recognized as the steepest in Europe.
+This characteristic places it above stadiums such as the San Siro (Milan), La Bombonera and Monumental (Buenos Aires), Maracanã (Rio de Janeiro), Signal Iduna Park (Dortmund), and Stamford Bridge (London).
+The highest tier reaches an incline of approximately 34–35 degrees, very close to the legal safety limit established by FIFA and UEFA (37°).
+The proximity of the spectators to the pitch also distinguishes it, as few stadiums offer such a close-up feeling.

+The Mestalla is a UEFA category four stadium.
+From its early years, the stadium has hosted matches of great international importance.
+In 1982, it hosted matches of the final stage of the FIFA World Cup in Spain, for which it was one of the seventeen venues.
+Subsequently, it hosted five matches of the Spanish Olympic Team during the 1992 Olympic Games.
+In 2025, it hosted the second leg of the UEFA Nations League quarter-finals.
+It has been the venue for ten Copa del Rey finals.

 History

-The Estadio Mestalla was inaugurated with a friendly match on 20 May 1923 between Valencia CF and Levante UD.
+The Estadio Mestalla was inaugurated with a friendly match on 20 May 1923 between Valencia and Levante.
 The new stadium had a capacity of 17,000 spectators, which was increased to 25,000 four years later.
 During the Civil War, the Mestalla was used as a concentration camp and storage warehouse.
 It would only keep its structure, since the rest was an empty plot of land with no terraces and a grandstand damaged during the war.

 During the 1950s, the Mestalla was renovated, resulting in a stadium with a seating capacity of 60,000 spectators.
 It was severely damaged by the flood of October 1957 when the Turia River broke its banks.
 The stadium soon returned to operational use with some more improvements, such as the addition of artificial lighting, and was inaugurated during the 1959 Fallas festivities.

 In 1969, the stadium's name was changed to Estadio Luis Casanova, to honour club president Luis Casanova Giner.
-The change lasted for a quarter of a century, when Casanova admitted that he was completely overwhelmed by such an honour and requested in 1994 that the stadium's name be returned to Mestalla.
+The change lasted for a quarter of a century, when Casanova admitted that he was completely overwhelmed by such an honour and requested in 1994 that the stadium's name be returned to the Mestalla.

 1972 saw the inauguration of the club's head office, located in the back of the numbered terraces.
 It consisted of an office designed in the avant-garde style with a trophy hall, which held the flag the club was founded on.
-The summer of 1973 ushered in another change at Mestalla, the introduction of goal seats, which meant the elimination of fourteen rows of standing room terraces.
+The summer of 1973 ushered in another change at the Mestalla, the introduction of goal seats, which meant the elimination of fourteen rows of standing room terraces.

 Future

-A replacement stadium, Nou Mestalla, started construction in 2007, but is yet to be completed.
+A replacement stadium, the Nou Mestalla, started construction in 2007, but is yet to be completed due to the club's financial crisis.
 The new stadium is due to have a capacity of 61,500.
+On 10 January 2025, construction for the new stadium has resumed and is estimated for completion prior to the 2027-28 season.